Gaucher Disease

 Physical Exam Findings

-- Possible bone tenderness and deformities, especially in long bones.
+Bone tenderness and deformities, especially in long bones and vertebrae

 Diagnostic Workup